magemega/openmage-mm_cmscontentfilemode/README.md

 - ! files are not deleted if a static block/page is removed
 - If your static block / page is assigned to multiple store views with different themes applied, files will be created in all corresponding locations

+## ⚠️ Important ⚠️
+If you have multiple static blocks with the same identifier assigned to different views (done for translations), they will be overwritten with the latest modified version.
+This case is not yet supported and needs to be implemented.

 ## 🔥 TailwindCSS Features [BETA]

 Enable TailwindCSS compiler in configuration and unlock the power of [TailwindCSS](https://tailwindcss.com/docs/utility-first)!